MUTANT BIG CATS - GOLDEN TIGERS

 Many publications refer to the last recorded wild golden specimens being a pair shot in 1932 at Mysore Pradesh.
 This might be a mis-reading of an account of the two Assam tigers described by the Van Ingen brothers.
 In 2017, a possible golden tabby tiger was photographed in Kaziranga, Assam (NE India).

-The first captive-born confirmed golden tigers occurred in 1987.
-Although a report in the Times of India (New Delhi) of October 10th 1979 stated that brown cubs were born to a white tigress, "brown" is used in Indian zoos to mean the orange tiger.
-It has been stated that a carrier of the golden gene, that was not actually golden itself, was taken from Pakistan to an American east coat zoo by Josip Marcan after its parents and littermate had died and that this is the root of the colour in western zoos.
-However, modern golden tigers appear to occur alongside stripeless white tigers that trace back to white tigers Bhim and Sumita.
+Although the first confirmed captive-born golden tigers was in 1987, a report in the Times of India (New Delhi) of October 10th 1979 stated that “brown” cubs were born to a white tigress, however "brown" is used by Indian zoos to mean the orange tiger.
+It has been stated that a carrier of the golden gene, that was not actually golden itself, was taken from Pakistan to an American east coast zoo by Josip Marcan after its parents and littermate had died and that this is the root of the colour in western zoos.
+However, modern golden tigers appear to occur alongside stripeless white tigers that trace back to white tigers Bhim and Sumita (a brother-sister mating).
 Continued inbreeding among close relatives causes recessive genes to emerge.

 Chart 3p1a1a: Bhim and Sumita Pt 2 (large image, opens in new window)